Tasks¶

 - Select the Comments tab in the activity section

-- Type your comment
+- Type your comment in the text editor

-- Click Add Comment
+- Comment only

 Viewing history¶